microsoft/WSL-DistroLauncher/README.md

           Publisher="CN=12345678-045C-ABCD-1234-ABCDEF987654"
           ProcessorArchitecture="x64" />
   ```

+  **NOTE**: Visual Studio can update this for you.
+You can do that by right-clicking on "DistroLauncher-Appx (Universal Windows)" in the solution explorer, and clicking on "Store...
+Associate App with the Store..." and following the wizard.

   2. You will either need to run `build rel` from the commandline to generate the Release version of your appx, or use Visual Studio directly to upload your package to the store.
 You can do this by right-clicking on "DistroLauncher-Appx (Universal Windows)" in the solution explorer, and clicking on "Store...
 Create App Packages..." and following the wizard.